 The aim of the Eddleston project is to assess the impact of restoring natural features and processes on both flood attenuation and the ecology of the river, and also to provide empirical evidence with which to assess the effectiveness of the measures implemented.
 At the same time, a key element is to work with landowners, farmers and the local community so as to maintain the sustainability of land management at all times.

 2012/ongoing: Implementation and monitoring of NFM measures

 In order to achieve results on the ground and be able to implement measures, community engagement and land manager “buy-in” was (and still is) critical.
 Much of this has been achieved by the Tweed Forum acting as a trusted intermediary, exploring opportunities and reducing the administrative burden on land managers willing to implement NFM measures.
 Feedback to local communities has also been importnat throughout.

-With the co-operation of many individual farmers, and land managers, the project partners have implemented the following measures on 19 different farm units:
+With the co-operation of many individual farmers, and land managers, the project partners have implemented the following measures on 21 different farm units:

-• Constructed 101 large woody structures with the purpose of holding back water in high flows and delaying the flood peak by encouraging spillage onto the floodplain and inducing in-channel sediment deposition (i. e. aggradation).
+• Constructed 115 large woody structures with the purpose of holding back water in high flows and delaying the flood peak by encouraging spillage onto the floodplain and inducing in-channel sediment deposition (i. e. aggradation).
 These structures have been formed from the most appropriate materials to the individual sites, for example at Middle Burn, nearby conifers were felled and pinned across the channel.
 Large root wads and trunks were used at the Craigburn drained upland mire site.

 Findings so far include:

-• Measurements of water levels show that ponds in the upper catchment can readily store water, but modelling suggests this will only have a relatively small effect on total sub-catchment runoff at this scale.
-Initial modelling of the potential impact of a series of larger ponds on the floodplain suggests that, for a 1.5-year return interval flow event, such ponds could theoretically locally reduce the discharge peak.
+• Measurements of water levels show that ponds in the upper catchment can readily store water, but modeling suggests this will only have a relatively small effect on total sub-catchment runoff at this scale.
+Initial modeling of the potential impact of a series of larger ponds on the floodplain suggests that, for a 1.5-year return interval flow event, such ponds could theoretically locally reduce the discharge peak.

 •Soils under mature broad leaved woodland have a much higher permeability (5-8 times)) than those under neighbouring grazed pasture.
 Soils under coniferous forest have a similar permeability to that of the grazed pasture, however processes such as interception and evapotranspiration, and shading effects on snow cover, will contribute to the delay or reduction of flood peaks.